 The book that he created continued to sell well into the 1960s.
 How many has it sold over the years?
 Alas, nobody knows.
 The Mirror Group, Bernard’s employer at the time, never bothered to retain such records, but it is surely the best-selling sports book of all time.

-He was one of the founders of Angling Times and worked as its editor from the launch back in 1953.
-He also started Creel in the 1960s, a magazine that set new standards of writing quality.
+Bernard was one of the founders of the Angling Times and worked as its editor from the launch back in 1953.
+He also started 'Creel' in the 1960s, a magazine that set new standards of writing quality.

 He made a series of notable films that made mainstream television.
 He was awarded an MBE by the Queen for his services to angling.
-He fished with all the great names of that generation, from Richard Walker to Charles Ritz, from Fred J Taylor to Frank Sawyer.
-He made a film of Walker fishing at Woldale Lake in the 1950s as photographed here.
+He fished with all the great names of that generation, from Richard Walker to Charles Ritz, and from Fred J Taylor to Frank Sawyer.
+He made a film of Walker fishing at Woldale Lake in the 1950s (pictured).

-Then there was Bernard the adventurer: pioneering trips to Bermuda, the Bahamas, The Zambia, Mauritius, the Seychelles and many more, at a time when fishing abroad meant going to Ireland for most anglers.
+Then there was Bernard the adventurer.
+He made pioneering trips to Bermuda, the Bahamas, Zambia, Mauritius, the Seychelles and many more, at a time when fishing abroad for most anglers meant going to Ireland.
 Typical was a trip that he made to the headwaters of the Zambesi, and what of his time with the open-boat whalers of the Azores?

 You would imagine that Bernard died a rich man.
 Imagine what the royalties from Crabtree alone would have brought him in the 1950s!
 Alas it was not so.
 In the latter years of his life, he lived in a tiny semi-detached home on a Wiltshire housing estate.